backbone-cord/backbone-cord.github.io/README.md

 });
 ```

+The key/value pairs in the observers hash follow the same syntax described under Observing.

 #### filters

 Using the pipe character, reusable filters can be applied to values before they are passed to the end observer.